Viana, Maranhão

-Viana is a municipality in the state of Maranhão in the Northeast region of Brazil.
+Viana is a region in (Brazil) state of Maranhão in the Northeast region of Brazil.

 Languages

-The Gamela language was spoken in the municipality of Viana.
+The Gamela language was spoken in Viana.

+Gamella is spoken by thousands of people.
+The official language is Brazilian Portuguese, the language of Brazil.

+Viana's Portuguese accent is reminiscent of Nordestino Portuguese. and varieties heard in Porto and Coimbra in Portugal, specifically the " s", sound at the end and middle of words is pronounced as a "sh" sound.
+It is called chiado in Portuguese.

+When Europeans came to Viana, them brought this chiado.
+In the first years of colonization, gamellas learned other European languages, including French, Latin, and Greek.

 Geography

 The municipality contains a small part of the Baixada Maranhense Environmental Protection Area, a 1775035.6 ha sustainable use conservation unit created in 1991 that has been a Ramsar Site since 2000.